>

 • PM – calm, cool headed approach.
 No retaliatory action for now.

-• Seeking economic partnership deal with the US to lower some tariffs and remove others.
+• Achieved economic prosperity deal with the US to lower some tariffs and remove others.

-• Preparing for eventuality of future response with Call for Input on tariffs.
+• Prepared for eventuality of future response with Call for Input on tariffs.

 • Industrial policy: changes to Net Zero timeline for automotive companies and EV mandate.
 Changes to subsidies rules to authorize individual awards of up to £25m without mandatory investigations.
 BCC called for uprating of threshold.